khabardaar/khabardaar.github.io/content/episode/tiff-2019-lijo-jose-pellissery.md

 +++
 Description = "Episode 62: A conversation with Lijo Jose Pellissery, one of the directors leading the 'New Generation' of Malayalam cinema.
-Pellissery brought his latest film Jallikattu to 2019 Toronto International Film Festival." aliases = ["/62"] author = "Aparita" categories = []
+Pellissery brought his latest film Jallikattu to the 2019 Toronto International Film Festival." aliases = ["/62"] author = "Aparita" categories = []